 Customer notice: we may receive a commission from Amex if you apply for a card via a link in this article (read more in our Credit Cards Disclosure).
 This income helps keep the site running, and we thank you for your support.

-As a bonus, there’s no cap on the amount of points you can earn.
+There’s also no cap on the amount of points you can earn.

-2. Take off with eight airline partners
+2. Take off with nine airline partners

 - Virgin Australia Velocity Frequent Flyer